-The negotiations between the EU and the UK concerning the withdrawal officially started on 19 June 2017 and must be concluded within a two-year period, namely by the end of March 2019.
+The negotiations between the EU and the UK concerning the withdrawal officially started on 19 June 2017 and were to be concluded within a two-year period, namely by the end of March 2019.

 On 14 November 2018, the UK and the EU agreed a draft withdrawal agreement.
-Under the withdrawal agreement, the UK will leave the EU at midnight on 29 March 2019.
-There will be a transition phase until the end of 2020, during which the UK will continue to have access to the internal market and will participate in the customs union.
+Under the withdrawal agreement, the UK was to leave the EU at midnight on 29 March 2019.
+A transition phase was foreseen until the end of 2020, during which the UK would continue to have access to the internal market and will participate in the customs union.

 The purpose of this website is to keep you well informed about the legal implications of the upcoming events.